-The company’s latest and greatest mortgage product is its so-called “Do Over Refinance,” which allows owner-occupied borrowers to refinance with CashCall if their loan recently funded elsewhere.
+Another mortgage product they’ve offered is the so-called “Do Over Refinance,” which allows owner-occupied borrowers to refinance with CashCall Mortgage if their loan recently funded elsewhere.

 Call it a play on mortgage rates marching lower and lower as time goes on.

 By recently funded, I mean within the past 18 months.
 Borrowers must provide a copy of the mortgage note or statement with the current fixed interest rate, the mortgage term and loan type, then CashCall will offer a lower fixed rate with no closing costs.

 Just watch out for that lower rate coming with a shorter mortgage term, such as a 10-year fixed instead of a 15-year of 30-year fixed, as shorter terms will always come with lower rates.